Akwaaba - Welcome

 A Champion for Economic Justice and Global Solidarity

-For over three decades, I've been on a journey fueled by a simple desire: to make the world a little fairer, a little more just.
+For over three decades, I've been on a journey fueled by a simple desire: to make the world a little more fairer, and a little more just.
 Growing up in the shadows of the Cape Coast and Elimina dungeons (castles) in Ghana, where the tragic human history of slavery loomed large, and witnessing that legacy of injustice sparked a fire in me, a yearning to amplify the voices of the marginalized and fight for a fairer share of the pie.
-It was in Shama, my Grandma’s village that the Europeans first came ashore in the Gulf of Guinea, and on finding gold on those coastal lands, they named it the Gold Coast.
+It was in Shama, my Grandma’s village, where the Europeans first came ashore on the Gulf of Guinea.
+On finding gold on those coastal lands, they named the state the Gold Coast.
 I wouldn’t call myself a crusader, just someone who rolled up their sleeves and got to work to help right the wrongs of yesteryears.
 I've spent years collaborating with communities around the globe, from advocating for refugees in Europe to campaigning for debt relief for African nations.
-It hasn't been an easy vocation, there were plenty of bumps along the road, but seeing the impact of our collective efforts kept me going.
+It hasn't been an easy vocation, there have been plenty of bumps along the road, but seeing the impact of collective effort keeps me going.

 The Jubilee Africa Campaign, for instance, stands out as a moment of incredible solidarity.
 Witnessing dozens of diverse groups from Europe come together with Africans to fight for economic justice – that was truly special.
 And while I pride myself in the role I played, it was the collective power of countless individuals that made it happen.